yosefk/funtrace/README.md

 traces let you **debug cases of unusually high latency**, including in production (and it's a great idea to collect traces in production, and not just during development!)

 For a long read about why tracing profilers are useful and how funtrace works, see [Profiling in production with function call traces](https://yosefk.com/blog/profiling-in-production-with-function-call-traces.html).
-What follows is a short funtrace user guide.
+What follows is a shorter funtrace user guide.

 # Why funtrace?